imaditya55/sample/README.md

 # sample
-this is a sample repository
+this is a first repository